-- B. Policies and Procedures.
-All Residents shall abide by the Community's policies and procedures including such amendments, modifications, and changes to the Resident Handbook as may be adopted by the Community.
-General resident policies and procedures are found in the Resident Handbook. - C. Private Duty Personnel.
+- C. Private Duty Personnel.
 If you wish to hire private duty companions and similar personnel, such persons must be hired pursuant to the requirements found in our policies and procedures and you are responsible for ensuring that any such private duty person follows our policies and procedures at all times.
 We reserve the right to prohibit any person, including a private duty person hired by you, from coming onto the Community's property when, in our discretion, it is reasonable to do so.
 Any approved private duty personnel shall be paid by the Resident.
-You may not employ current or former employees of the Community as private duty personnel without the expressed written consent of the Community. - D. Use of Tobacco Products.
+You may not employ current or former employees of the Community as private duty personnel without the express written consent of the Community. - D. Use of Tobacco Products.
 The use of tobacco products is prohibited throughout the Community, including its buildings, campus, and community vehicles.
 This policy is applicable to all Residents, guests, visitors, employees, and contract personnel. - E. Changes in and Use of Your Residence.
 The Community has the right to alter or change your Residence to meet requirements of any applicable statute, law, or regulation.
 Your Residence may not be used in any manner in violation of any zoning ordinances or other governmental law or regulation. - F. Visitors.
 You are welcome to have visitors in your Residence.
 Overnight stays are limited to short term visits and may not exceed thirty (30) days per calendar year per guest.
 No person other than you may reside in your Residence without the approval of the Community. - G. Loss or Damage of Property.
 The Community is not responsible for the loss or damage of any of your property due to theft, mysterious disappearance, fire or any other cause.
-You are responsible for providing any desired tenant/renters' insurance protection covering any such loss. - Health Insurance and Supplemental Insurance.
+You are responsible for providing any desired tenant/renters' insurance protection covering any such loss. - Н. Health Insurance and Supplemental Insurance.
 You agree to provide the Community with evidence of health insurance coverage under Medicare Parts A & B as well as hospital or medical insurance benefit programs which supplement Medicare.
 Such supplemental insurance should cover Medicare co-insurance and deductibles.
 You shall furnish to us such evidence of coverage as we may from time to time request.
-Should your supplemental health insurance or equivalent coverage not fully cover a qualified stay in the Health Care Center, should it not pay benefits directly to us or should you fail to purchase supplemental health insurance or equivalent coverage to fully cover a qualified stay in the Health Care Center, you shall be financially responsible for paying to us deductibles, co-insurance amounts, and any other charges for each qualified stay in the Health Care Center, see also Article IV, Section R, Managed Care.
+Should your supplemental health insurance or equivalent coverage not fully cover a qualified stay in the Health Care Center, should it not pay benefits directly to us, or should you fail to purchase supplemental health insurance or equivalent coverage to fully cover a qualified stay in the Health Care Center, you shall be financially responsible for paying to us deductibles, co-insurance amounts, and any other charges for each qualified stay in the Health Care Center, see also Article IV, Section R, Managed Care.
 If you are not eligible to be covered under Medicare, you must provide evidence of coverage under comparable insurance accepted by the Community.
 You are responsible for the payment of premiums for such coverage during your residency at the Community.
 You agree to authorize us to receive reimbursement under this insurance coverage and assign to the Community the right to appeal Medicare coverage determinations.
 See, Article IV, Section R, Managed Care, for additional information.